-The degree in Information Systems AAS at CSM is consistent with the elements of the 2013-2017 Maryland State Plan for Postsecondary Education.
+The certificate in Information Systems at CSM is consistent with the elements of the 2013-2017 Maryland State Plan for Postsecondary Education.
 Much of our focus in curriculum development addressed the advisories cited in this document.
 All the goals were utilized as required criteria but considerable attention was given to the Governor's Priorities and Goal 5: Economic Growth and Vitality.
 "Maryland will stimulate economic growth, innovation, and vitality by supporting a knowledge-based economy, especially through increasing education and training and promoting the advancement and commercialization of research."
-The new program design at CSM reflects one of the priorities as cited in the State Plan.
-The updated Information Systems program will strengthen economic development and help to support a skilled workforce for the Southern Maryland region.
+The Information Systems Certificate will strengthen economic development and help to support a skilled workforce for the Southern Maryland region.

 Citations in the State Plan also address the need for post secondary institutions to strive for academic excellence and effectiveness.
 In Goal 1: Quality and Effectiveness, "In order to maintain and improve quality and effectiveness, institutions and their leaders must have the flexibility and resilience to address the changing needs of the State and its citizens."
-The Information Systems program will provide the opportunity for students to complete this hands-on program in Southern Maryland close to their home and obtain the fundamental knowledge, skills, and practice to be prepared for entry-level employment.
+The Information Systems Certificate will provide the opportunity for students to complete this hands-on program in Southern Maryland close to their home and obtain the fundamental knowledge, skills, and practice to be prepared for entry-level employment.
 The very nature of this charge is to develop student-centered learning bolstered by the partnerships with the various media employers in our region.
-This format increases experiential learning through capstone, cooperative education, and other hands-on job related activities assuring workplace readiness.
+This format increases experiential learning by having students build a database and problem-solve to develop real-world business solutions.

-In addition to this program modification, a new certificate in Information Systems is being proposed.
 This certificate will provide students with a pathway to earn a certificate towards their completion of the Information Systems degree.
 CSM's Information Systems program (certificate and degree) will offer courses that, taken together, enable our Information Systems students to earn credits and then matriculate to other potential programs.
 Formative and summative evaluations are an essential value of the educational process at CSM, and are a viable part of the new CSM program.
 Students are held to standards that are reflective of academic and professional systems, while the structure and operation of the program provides the environment to support the achievement of these standards.